 Elizabeth Daube is the Associate Director of Research Communications at American Jewish World Service, where she produces videos, publications, digital stories, infographics and much more.
 She currently leads communications efforts for a $30 million initiative to advance gender equality in India and advocate for more effective empowerment programs for girls around the globe.

-In the U.S. and in the developing world, Daube has worked as a journalist and with researchers and nonprofit programs, investigating diverse topics related to health, gender, violence and poverty.
-Prior to joining AJWS, she worked for the Boston University Alzheimer’s Disease Center, where she oversaw online and print communications and was invited to speak about the latest memory loss research–from the ethics of genetic testing for Alzheimer’s to the emerging “concussion crisis” among professional football players–at community events across the state.
-In 2013, Daube completed master’s degrees in public health and social work at Boston University.
-She also served as a BU Program for Global Health Storytelling fellow in Kenya and with the USAID Global Health Fellows Program in Uganda, where she trained counselors and volunteers on sexual and intimate partner violence and ways to support survivors.
+In the U.S. and in the developing world, Liz has worked as a journalist and with researchers and nonprofit programs, investigating diverse topics related to health, gender, violence and poverty.
+Prior to joining AJWS, she managed education programs and communications for the Boston University Alzheimer’s Disease Center, presenting the latest memory loss research at community events across the state–from the ethics of genetic testing for Alzheimer’s to the emerging “concussion crisis” among football players.
+In 2013, Liz completed master’s degrees in public health and social work at BU and served as a BU Program on Crisis Response and Reporting fellow in Kenya.